Image | Pexels

 Image | Giphy

-Collectively, the entire world is living a state of flux and uncertainty and unfortunately, this pandemic has left a lot of people made redundant and/or losing out on vital income due to lost jobs.
+One of the biggest Covid-19 worries for many people is related to finances.
+Collectively, the entire world is living a state of flux and uncertainty and unfortunately, this pandemic has left a lot of people being made redundant and/or losing out on vital income due to lost jobs.
 Fortunately, there are a host of resources available to help you get back on your feet:

 Escape The City is a great website for job hunters looking for something a little different than your average inner-city job and this amazing article on facing redundancy during Covid-10 offers straight-to-the-point advice on the next steps to take.
 From explaining the difference between being laid off and being made redundant, it's a great starting point for anyone unsure where to begin in the process of finding their next job.

 This article includes answers by Laura Whateley as she covers some pressing money-related questions for those who are self-employed and struggling in the wake of Covid-19.
 Laura is not only a money expert but also the author of Money: A User's Guide, so her insight into the topic is indispensable.
 And we highly recommend you to read the article.
 The woman knows what she's talking about.

 For Those Looking To Learn A New Skill

 There's no time like the present.
 Especially when you find yourself with more time on your hands and unable to leave the house like would usually as you follow government guidelines and practice social distancing.
 If you're itching to do something with all that extra time you have but aren't sure on what, try out some online courses.